YagoLopez/webtask-charts/README.md

 `{data: {labels: string[]}, datasets: {title: string, values: number[]}`

-Check [Frappé Charts](https://frappe.github.io/charts/) website for more information

-To make a POST request include the following data in the body and send a request to the webtask url adding `/post` to the path:
+For example, to make a POST request include the following data in the body and send a request to the webtask url adding `/post` to the path:

           {
           "labels": ["12am-3am", "3am-6am", "6am-9am", "9am-12pm",